The Walls of Bologna

 Bologna city wall visible in a shop

-A section of the city wall is visible in a shop in Via San Vitale
+The section of city wall visible inside a shop on Via San Vitale (P. Granville)

 Another remaining gate of this second set of walls is Porta Govese.
 The apartment in the tower would be a great place to stay!